jonlpersson/ed-latimore/site/_posts/2022-09-11-my-chess-com-chess-improvement-plan.md

 1. The opening is the easiest part of the game to study because there are fewer things to consider and fewer ways for things to go wrong.
 I figure that by mastering this phase of the game, I can win some close games, get myself into more middle games to learn from, and avoid mistakes and traps that make a game almost impossible to win, even with strong play going forward.
 As the old saying goes, “well begun is half done.”
 2. Because openings have so few permutations, you can easily study variations in your opening.
 As I see it, the goal of studying the opening isn’t to know exactly what to do for every one of the first 12 moves.
 It’s to understand why the moves are played so that you know what to do in case they aren’t played.
 3. Strong opening theory saves time and energy.
 It saves time because you can quickly make moves in familiar situations without giving it too much thought (though you should, so you avoid making blunders), and it saves energy because you don’t have to think hard about something that has a proven solution.
-That’s brain power that can be saved for the middle game, where the board is more complicated with many more things to consider.&nbsp;
+That’s brain power that can be saved for the middle game, where the board is more complicated with many more things to consider.

 For my opening training, I’ll be using [chess.com](http://chess.com/){: target="_blank"} and analyzing the moves for my selected opening repertoire.